department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Form/Conversation guide.md

 > Screen: Your contact information

-- Note: They can choose to be contacted by email or phone, but not mail.
+- Note: They can choose to email or phone, but not mail.

 > Screen: Your postal code